All Words > Scintillation

 Did you Know?

 In everyday English, the word “scintillating” describes the bright thoughts and wit of a clever person, or the dazzling talent of a skilled individual.
 The word “scintillation” is closely associated with “scintillating,” though it is rarely used as a metaphor.
 Rather, “scintillation” refers specifically to flashes of light, particularly light that is sparkling or twinkling rather than constant.
-One might describe an evening of conversation as “scintillating,” but “scintillation” could be used for the flicker of the candles at the dinner party.
+One might describe an evening of conversation as “scintillating,” while “scintillation” could be used for the flicker of the candles at the dinner party.

 illustration Scintillation